wp-plugins/tor-exit-nodes-blocker/readme.txt

 Most of the time Tor exit nodes and another .onion web proxies are used to enumerate vulnerabilities of our online product, to perform attack or to be used as a spam source.
 This plugin allow us to limit the actions that coud be performed by the users that are coming from a Tor nodes using http://pike.hqpeak.com free service.
 Could be upgraded to premium (from September) or could be set up any url to service that will give you response in the described json format.
-Premium list is updated on every 5 minutes, free on 5 h and has its own caching mechanism so isn't affect the speed of the WP instance.
+Premium list is updated on real time, free on 5 h and has its own caching mechanism so isn't affect the speed of the WP instance.
+In case you need the realtime Tor blocking service feel free to contact us at contact [at] hqpeak [d0t] com

 With this plugin you can apply following constraints to the Tor visitors: